anikareaza/Car-Rental-System/README.md

 # Car Rental System

-A  car rental management database system designed to handle real-time reservations, rental tracking, and operational reporting.
-This project integrates a relational database with a C# user interface and includes optional Python analysis scripts to generate insights on performance and customer behavior.
+A full-featured car rental management system that enables real-time reservations, rental tracking, and operational reporting.
+It combines a SQL-based relational database with a C# front-end interface, with optional Python scripts used to analyze performance and customer behavior.

 ## Project Overview